oelarnes/spells/README.md

 CPU times: user 16.3 ms, sys: 66.2 ms, total: 82.5 ms Wall time: 80.8 ms
 ```
+Times above are on my 2024 MacBook Air.

 Coverting to pandas DataFrame is as simple as invoking the chained call `summon(...).to_pandas()`.